 Section 4 - Departure

 4.1 What Time Do I have To Be Packed Up By?

 All of our leases end on the last day for the month at 12 noon.
-This is so we can have enough to to clean and prepare the room for the new guest.
-Please have all of your personal belonging out of the room by this time.
-We will send you a Departure email at least 10 prior to your schedule departure.
-This give you more detail about what we expect during a move out and some information about how to receive your damage deposit back in full.
+This is so we can have enough time to clean and prepare the room for the new guests.
+Please have all of your personal belongings out of the room by this time.
+We will send you a Departure email at least 10 days prior to your schedule departure.
+This gives you more detail about what we expect during a move out and some information about how to receive your damage deposit back in full.